AOL co-founder Steve Case on why VCs need to look beyond Silicon Valley

 But for such a plan to be successful, it will require VCs to move outside of their comfort zone and look toward areas they haven’t traditionally considered hotbeds for innovation.

 Case, of course, brings insight into the shifting world of technology.
-He used a question about the AOL/Yahoo/Oath situation to recount (once again), the time that America Online attempted to buy a fledgling two-person startup called Yahoo for $2 million, joking that it was double what it had tried to pay for one-person startup, Webcrawler.
+He used a question about the AOL/Yahoo/Oath situation to recount (once again), the time that America Online attempted to buy a fledgling two-person startup called Yahoo for $2 million, joking that it was double what it had tried to pay for one-person startup, WebCrawler.

 0